Masks remain optional at KUSD for 2022-2023 school year

-Kenosha Unified School District will continue to make mask-wearing optional for students and staff following a school board meeting on Tuesday.
+Kenosha Unified School District will continue to make mask-wearing optional for students and staff for the coming school year following a decision from the school board meeting Tuesday.

-KUSD will continue to provide hand sanitizer, and clean and disinfect frequently touched surfaces.
+KUSD will continue to provide hand sanitizer, and clean and disinfect frequently touched surfaces, officials said.

-KUSD chief communications officer Tanya Ruder said there is not a COVID-19 vaccine requirement for students and staff.
+KUSD chief communications officer Tanya Ruder said there will not be a COVID-19 vaccine requirement for students and staff in the coming school year.

 Students will have the option to attend school virtually via eSchool.

-The only exception to the optional mask-wearing decision is any party, such as staff members or students, involved in the federal Head Start program as it is a federal mask mandate.
+The only exception to the optional mask decision is any person, such as staff members or students, involved in the federal Head Start program.
+That remains a federal mask mandate.

-Other changes to the guidelines include elementary students no longer being required to take home devices on a daily basis, and field trips will be allowed to resume.
+Other changes to the guidelines include elementary students will no longer be required to take home devices on a daily basis, and field trips will be allowed to resume.

 People are also reading…